MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

 # Creating a Reusable HTTP Service

-We hve duplicated our endpoint in 2 different places, to solve this problem, we should create a sinlg instance of our api client for working with todos.
+We have duplicated our endpoint in 2 different places, to solve this problem, we should create a sinlg instance of our api client for working with todos.

 we add new file in service called **todoService.ts**, that's where we're going to create a single instance of our apiClient using the same code we used erlier and then we export it.